gvcgo/vdocs/docs/faq.md

 ### 8. After the installation of an SDK，how should I found the related command？

 **VMR** do not open new terminal session by default, so, you need to use **source** command to refresh the envs for current terminal.
 On windows, **VMR** also customized the **source** command for users.
 It is integrated to the powershell config file during the installation process of **VMR**.
 And you can use **source** to refresh **PATH** env in any powershell session.

+### 9. Why some of the SDKs on Windows can not run properly？

+For example, agg, php, etc. It may be caused by lacking of **Microsoft Visual C++ Redistributable**.
+You can download it from [here](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170).